 Confucius said, “They talk about rituals here and there, as if it’s just about making offerings of jade and silk!
 They talk about music here and there, as if it’s just about bells and drums!”

-Confucius said, “I hate that purple has replaced vermillion, that the tunes of Zheng bring disorder to classical music, and that the slick overturn states and families.”
+Confucius said, “I hate that purple has replaced vermillion, that the tunes of Zheng bring disorder to classical music, and that slick people overturn states and families.”

 Ru Bei came to see Confucius, but Confucius turned him down on account of illness.
 As Ru Bei’s messenger left, however, Confucius picked up his zither and began playing.
 He sang loudly enough for the messenger to hear.